 Kirsten has over 20 years’ experience working as a consultant and arts manager, across the public and private sector.
 She is currently working for mpconsulting, a small Carlton based firm which specialises in the provision of strategic planning, review and evaluation services.
 Prior to joining mpconsulting, Kirsten managed the Australia Cultural Fund at Creative Partnerships Australia, where she co-authored the book Building Relationships and Securing Donations: A Guide for the Arts.
-She has worked in private galleries, including Niagara Galleries in Melbourne and Milburn Gallery in Brisbane, and currently runs two art collecting groups committed to purchasing contemporary Australian art.
+She has worked in private galleries, including Niagara Galleries in Melbourne, and currently runs two art collecting groups committed to purchasing contemporary Australian art.

 Giovanna D’Abaco has 30 years experience in managerial roles in the arts, culture and tourism sectors.
 This includes nine years at Tourism Victoria (now Visit Victoria) and 26 years at State Library Victoria as Events/Program Manager.
 Giovanna spent three years in London where she worked as an account manager for public relations consultancies.
 Clients include the City of Lyon and Tourism New South Wales.